playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 }
 ```

-This allows us to have a `isMobile` field that we can access from our `AppComponent` class:
+This allows us to have an `isMobile` field that we can access from our `AppComponent` class:

 ```typescript
 @Component({